 Yet these finger-pointers are convinced that Steyn and Harris are responsible for their readers’ actions.
-I disagree with this analysis but let’s imagine for a minute that they are right.
-If they are, then surely they themselves will want to do some soul-searching in the wake of 9/11, the London Bombings, the Madrid Bombings, the Boston Marathon bombing and Lee Rigby’s murder.
-They should take a look at their own writings and ask themselves if they haven’t been pouring fuel on the fire of Muslim and black grievances.
+I disagree with this but let’s imagine for a minute that they are right.
+If they are, then surely the finger-pointers themselves will want to do some soul-searching in the wake of 9/11, the London Bombings, the Madrid Bombings, the Boston Marathon bombing and Lee Rigby’s murder since their own writings may have poured fuel onto the fire of Muslim and black grievances.

 Just take a look at how these progressives equivocate about the reasonableness of Islamic terrorists’ motivations.
 While Steyn and Harris reject outright the awfulness of Breivik’s thinking, apologists for Islamist terror, once they have performed the usual throat-clearing about how nothing excuses violence, go on to suggest that it’s understandable that Michael Adebolajo felt aggrieved about western interference in Muslims lands.
 The conclusion seems to be that westerners shouldn’t be surprised when chickens come home to roost.